syler11/ms1-gym/README.md

 * Photo by Karolina Grabowska from Pexels - junior1.jpg
 * Video by Fountain Valley LA Fitness [Youtube.com](https://www.youtube.com/watch?v=Gdf-dxNKKOU)

-I received inspiration for this project from my mentor Mo who didn't let me to go
+I received inspiration for this project from my mentor Mo who did not let me to go
 the easy way and as a result I feel lot more confident in the end by solving these problems along the way.
 Thanks Mo